Our commitment to privacy

-Our collection of personal information
+Our collection of Personal Information

-Invasive Animals Limited usually needs to collect names and contact details from people with whom we deal.
+CISS may need to collect names and contact details from people with whom we deal.
 However, where practicable we will allow people to deal with us anonymously or using a pseudonym, although this is usually only practicable in the case of preliminary or general inquiries.

 The types of information we collect and the purposes for which we collect it vary according to the type of individual it relates to.

-For this purpose we may need to collect sensitive information and personal information about:
+For this purpose, we may need to collect sensitive information and Personal Information about:

 - subscribers to newsletters and media lists,